Art Credit: Big Wind Along the River by Fae Kontje Gibbs

 -------------------------------------------------------------------------

-Pretend it’s 2040, 2075, etc. and consider: how are we ideally caring for the earth and/or each other?
+Consider: how are we ideally caring for the earth and/or each other?

 -Are we redesigning towns – adding features like more sidewalks, bike paths and public transit?